ThomasMertes/seed7/src/read_me.txt

       in the source files of Seed7.
 Depending on the operating system 'os_fileno' is defined as 'fileno' or '_fileno'.
       This avoids these strange warnings and a vendor lock-in.
+    - Warnings about array subscript partly outside array bounds.

+        s7.c:226:33: warning: array subscript 'struct rtlArrayStruct[0]' is partly outside array bounds of 'unsigned char[16]' [-Warray-bounds=]

+      The structs of arrays and strings are defined with one element.
+When an array or string is created the actual number of elements is allocated with malloc().
+For empty arrays and empty strings the allocated size is smaller than the corresponding struct (that contains one element).
+      This is not a problem, because the non-existing element in of an empty array or string will never be accessed.
+    - Warnings about unknown conversion type characters 'I' in format strings.
+The MinGW gcc checks format strings and warns about the type character 'I' format strings.
+These warnings can be ignored, because the actual C run-time library (msvcrt) accepts format strings with 'I'.
     - Warnings about passing argument with different width due to
       prototype: Some compilers write such warnings for formal boolean (boolType) parameters and actual boolean arguments.